umairkhan5/infobip-sms-api-ruby/README.md

 # infobip-sms-api-ruby

-Simple API wrapper for Infobip SMS Api
+Simple API wrapper for Infobip SMS Api (https://dev.infobip.com/)

+Notes:
+**This is not offical infobip release**, it's a personal project started because there is no other solution ATM.

 ## Installation